 In every respect, a person’s oral health is more valuable than he or she may realize.
-It is deemed important to have a deeper understanding of the health of the gums, teeth, and mouth and how these can affect one’s overall well-being.
+In fact, it is important to have a deeper understanding of the health of the gums, teeth, and mouth and how these can affect one’s overall well-being.

-The Linkage between General Health and Oral Health
+The Link between General Health and Oral Health

-People are aware of the fact that the mouth is a favorite spot of various kinds of bacteria but most of these are considered harmless.
-Moreover, good oral health care like proper brushing and daily flossing and the body’s natural defenses can considerably aid keep these bacteria under control.
+People are aware that the mouth is a favorite spot of various kinds of bacteria.
+However, most bacteria in the mouth is harmless, especially in moderation.
+Good oral health care like proper brushing and daily flossing can considerably keep these bacteria under control.

-Consider that without proper dental hygiene, the bacteria in the mouth may worsen and this can lead to oral infections like gum problems and dental caries.
+Consider that without proper dental hygiene, the bacteria in the mouth may rapidly reproduce.
+As a result, this can lead to oral infections like gum problems and dental caries.

-Research also revealed that inflammation and oral bacteria linked with periodontitis (known as a serious form of gum problem) may play a role in certain ailments.
-Furthermore, diseases like HIV/AIDS and diabetes may reduce the body’s defense to certain infections which can make dental health complications more serious.
+Research suggests that inflammation and oral bacteria linked with periodontitis (a serious form of gum problem) may play a role in certain ailments.
+Furthermore, diseases like HIV/AIDS and diabetes may reduce the body’s defense to certain infections.
+In turn, this may make dental health complications more serious.

-Oral health may greatly be affected, affect or contribute to different conditions and ailments that comprise of:
+Oral health may greatly be affected, affect, or contribute to different conditions and ailments including:

 - HIV/AIDS.
-For people with HIV/AIDS, oral issues like severe mucosal lesions are experienced.
+For people with HIV/AIDS, oral issues like severe mucosal lesions are more likely.

 - Pregnancy and birth.
-Serious gum infection has been associated with lower birth weight and premature birth.
+Serious, untreated gum infections have links with lower birth weight and premature birth.

-- This condition lessens the body’s defense to infection which may result in gum problems.
+- Alzheimer’s disease.
+Before reaching the age of 35, those who suffer from tooth loss may have a higher risk of developing Alzheimer’s disease.
+This condition lessens the body’s defense to infection which may result in gum problems.
 Gum disease is more prevalent to diabetics.

 How can one protect his or her oral health?